 The Award for Teaching and Communication celebrates significant efforts to empower workforces or engage policy makers with the skills and information they need to make digital preservation a practical reality.
-It is presented to the project, initiative, team or person that, in the eyes of the judges, has produced training resources, a curriculum, or campaign that have (or will have) the greatest impact in securing our digital legacy, or undertaken empirical research that will evidently support the development of those skills.
+It is presented to the project, initiative, team or person that, in the eyes of the Judges, has produced training resources, a curriculum, or campaign that have (or will have) the greatest impact in securing our digital legacy, or undertaken empirical research that will evidently support the development of those skills.

-Recognizing rapid innovation in this field, the judges do not wish the criteria to be restrictive.
+Recognizing rapid innovation in this field, the Judges do not wish the criteria to be restrictive.
 Nominations will be considered which best fit the description given above.
-To this end, the judges will begin their assessment of nominations against simple judging criteria which they may choose to weight accordingly:
+To this end, the Judges will begin their assessment of nominations against simple judging criteria which they may choose to weight accordingly:

-- Assessment of audience needs and fit to their needs. - Clarity of purpose. - Effectiveness of the methodology used or developed. - Exemplary or innovative application of teaching or training to digital preservation. - Clarity and practicality of benefits delivered. - Practical evidence of benefits delivered. - Durability (or expected durability) of contribution to the field. - Cost effectiveness. - Assessment of quality by peers.
+- Assessment of audience needs and fit to their needs. - Clarity of purpose. - Effectiveness of the methodology used or developed. - Exemplary or innovative application of teaching or training to digital preservation. - Clarity and practicality of benefits delivered. - Practical evidence of benefits delivered. - Longevity (or expected longevity) of contribution to the field. - Cost/benefit analysis - Assessment of quality by peers. - 'Assessment of quality by peers' will be measured by an online voting mechanism open to the members of the DPC.
+This will occur after the finalists have been announced and arrangements will be confirmed in due course.